archway-network/archway-docs/docs/create/getting-started/install.md

 ## Rustc

-`rustc` is the compiler for the Rust programming language, provided by the [Rust](https://www.rust-lang.org/ "Rust Homepage") project maintainers.
-It takes your Rust source code and produces binary code, either as a library or executable.
+`rustc`, provided by the [Rust](https://www.rust-lang.org/ "Rust Homepage") project maintainers, is the compiler for the Rust programming language. `rustc` takes your Rust source code and produces binary code as a library or an executable.

-To install Rust follow the instructions for your operating system at https://www.rust-lang.org/tools/install
+To install Rust, follow the instructions for your operating system at https://www.rust-lang.org/tools/install.

 ## Cargo

-Cargo is Rust's package manager, like `go get` for Golang, or `npm` for JavaScript.
-It comes with Rust if you installed `rustc` using `rustup`.
+Cargo is the Rust package manager, like `go get` for Golang or `npm` is for JavaScript.
+Cargo comes with Rust if you installed `rustc` using `rustup`.

-If you didn't install with `rustup`, or don't have `cargo` in your command line path, see the instructions for installing `cargo` at https://doc.rust-lang.org/cargo/getting-started/installation.html
+If you didn't install  `rustc` with `rustup`, or don't have `cargo` in your command line path, see the instructions for installing Cargo at https://doc.rust-lang.org/cargo/getting-started/installation.html.

 ## Cargo Generate

-`cargo-generate` is a tool that creates a new Rust project quickly by leveraging a pre-existing code base.
+The `cargo-generate` tool creates a new Rust project quickly by leveraging a pre-existing code base.

-In Archway it's used to provide project templates for dApp development.
+Archway uses `cargo-generate` to provide project templates for dApp development.

-To install `cargo-generate` with `vendored-openssl` run the command:
+To install `cargo-generate` with `vendored-openssl`, run the command:

 ```bash
 cargo install cargo-generate --features vendored-openssl
 ```

 ## Archwayd

-`archwayd` is the an implementation of a Cosmos zone with `wasm` smart contracts enabled.
+`archwayd` is an implementation of a Cosmos zone with `wasm` smart contracts enabled.

-Originally forked from the [cosmos/gaia repository](https://github.com/cosmos/gaia).
-It adds new modules developer rewards and executing `wasm`, but the `archwayd` binary should otherwise function just like `gaiad`.
+Originally forked from the [cosmos/gaia repository](https://github.com/cosmos/gaia), `archwayd` adds new modules for developer rewards and for executing `wasm`, but otherwise the `archwayd` binary functions just like `gaiad`.

-To build `archwayd` you can either install it from source or using the `archwaynetwork/archwayd` [Docker](https://www.docker.com/ "Docker Homepage") container.
+To build `archwayd`, install it from source or use the `archwaynetwork/archwayd` [Docker](https://www.docker.com/ "Docker Homepage") container.

 :::caution
-**Note:** For the moment Archway can only be installed by pulling from Docker Hub.
+**Note:** For the moment Archway can be installed only by pulling from Docker Hub.

-E.g. `docker pull archwaynetwork/archwayd:latest`
+For example: `docker pull archwaynetwork/archwayd:latest`

 Installing `archwayd` from source, coming soon!
 :::

-### Install Archwayd From Source
+### Install Archwayd from Source (coming soon)

 Get source code:

 ```bash
 git clone git@github.com:archway-network/archway.git
 cd archway
 ```

 Build and install:

 ```bash
 make install
 ```

-**Note: building archwayd from source requires Go 1.16.8+**
+**Note: Building archwayd from source requires Go 1.16.8+**

-For full installation and configuration parameters see: https://github.com/archway-network/archway/blob/main/README.md
+For full installation and configuration parameters, see https://github.com/archway-network/archway/blob/main/README.md.

 ### Install Archwayd Using Docker